 at the School of Cybersecurity and Privacy at Georgia Tech.
 Daniel’s research

 interests are in hardware and system security, with a particular focus on

 side channel attacks and defenses.

-Daniel's work has won the Distinguished Paper Award at IEEE Security and
+Daniel's work has won the Distinguished Paper Award at IEEE Security and Privacy,

-2016.
-Most recently, Daniel has been part of the team performing the first
+in multiple conferences.
+Daniel has been part of the team performing the first

 analysis of speculative and transient execution, resulting in the discovery of

-Technion Israel's Institute of Technology.
+Technion --- Israel's Institute of Technology.